Difference Between Monocular and Binocular Cues Explained in Details

 Shading and lighting – Objects that appear brighter to an observer seem closer than the objects that appear darkened. | |

-Accommodation – In this case, specific eye muscles contract which alter the shape of the lens when focused on near objects.
+Accommodation – In this case, specific eye muscles contract which alters the shape of the lens when focused on near objects.
 The muscles then relax if the position of the object is at a farther location. |

 How Do You Use Molecular Cues?

-Its application is versatile in many instances; you can try to observe visually how you easily tell the depth when at the top of a staircase, corners of buildings appear larger and more textured which makes it seem closer, objects far away seem smaller and thus, gives us a judgement of its apparent size.
-All these situations contribute to the depth perception of monocular cues, typically.
+Its application is versatile in many instances; you can try to observe visually how you easily tell the depth when at the top of a staircase, corners of buildings appear larger and more textured which makes it seem closer, objects far away seem smaller and thus, gives us a judgment of its apparent size.

 How Do You Use Binocular Cues?

-The application of binocular cues gives us the ability to determine where in 3-D space an object is with relation to our position.
-It is by virtue of this phenomenon that you might feel you perceive depth when viewing 3-D movies, Magic Eyes or stereoscopic photos.
+The application of binocular cues gives us the ability to determine where in 3-D space an object is in relation to our position.

-The intrinsic nature of monocular and binocular cues clearly differs with unique characteristics but one can say that both phenomena arise to the depth perception of the eye(s).
-Understand that the application of monocular cues is more effective when comparing the apparent to real structure of an object while binocular cues aid us to expand more than one perspective in the form of an object in order to get an apt depth perception.
+Understand that the application of monocular cues is more effective when comparing the apparent to the real structure of an object while binocular cues aid us to expand more than one perspective in the form of an object in order to get apt depth perception.